tidymodels/tidymodels.org-legacy/content/start/models/index.markdown

 allows our regression model depending on initial volume to have separate slopes and intercepts for each food regime.

 For this kind of model, ordinary least squares is a good initial approach.
-With tidymodels, we start by specifying the _functional form_ of the model that we will be using.
+With tidymodels, we start by specifying the _functional form_ of the model that we want using the [parsnip package](https://tidymodels.github.io/parsnip/).
 Since there is a numeric outcome and the model should be linear with slopes and intercepts, the model type is "linear regression".
 To declare this: